J. Pinckney Henderson

-James Pinckney Henderson (March 31, 1808 – June 4, 1858) was an American and Republic of Texas lawyer, politician, and soldier, and the first governor of the State of Texas.
+James Pinckney Henderson (March 31, 1808 – June 4, 1858) was an American and Texan lawyer, politician, and soldier who served as the first governor of Texas from 1846 to 1847.

 Early years

 He was born in Lincolnton, North Carolina, on March 31, 1808, to Lawson Henderson and his wife, Elizabeth Carruth Henderson.
 His birthplace Woodside, was listed on the National Register of Historic Places in 1973.
 After graduating from Pleasant Retreat Academy, Henderson enrolled as a law student at the University of North Carolina.
 Upon his graduation, he studied 18 hours a day to pass his bar examination, and was admitted to the North Carolina State Bar in 1829.

 Military service and move to Texas

 After becoming a lawyer, Henderson served in the North Carolina militia, rising to colonel.
 In 1835, Colonel Henderson moved to Canton, Mississippi, where he opened a law practice.
 He enslaved people.